 Barbados, the Caribbean’s investment location of choice, offers a reliable telecommunications infrastructure, state-of-the-art customer service centres and a cultural affinity related to its geographic proximity to North America.
 Barbados is also noted for its exceptional social, political and economic stability.
 A service-oriented, loyal, trainable workforce with a neutral accent, competitive business costs and high levels of worker productivity, add to the appeal of the island as a cost-efficient location for international contact centres.

-The Government of Barbados actively encourages investment in the Contact Centre Industry and offers an attractive incentives package, comprised of low tax rates, training grants and office accommodation at competitive rates.
+The Government of Barbados actively encourages investment in the Contact Centre Industry and offers an attractive incentives package, comprising low tax rates, training grants and office accommodation at competitive rates.

 Contact centre operations that are ideal for Barbados include: